exortme1ster/pythonLambda/README.md

 If the logs are present, the response returned is the md5 hash of logs with a statusCode of 200.<br/>
 If no logs were present in the timerange, the response is a 400-level message with a message that logs were not present in the time range.

+## Running

+To run this, you can either use local file and do python <filename>.py or copy and paste this code directly to the lambda function

+## Tests

+I have two implementations : binary search and this one, after doing heavy tests (with 5000+ lines) and using both codes, runtime for this one is less for 10/12 tests.
+I can also show the binary search code on request later.
+I can explain it happens because python dict elements access has O(1) access time which is a lot faster than O(logn) for binary search

 ## All repos:

 https://github.com/exortme1ster/AkkaLogsHandler